 Complete: Radiometric Terrain Correction of ALOS-1 PALSAR Data

-All ALOS-1 PALSAR data archived at ASF is now radiometrically terrain-corrected (RTC) is now complete, making SAR data accessible to a broader community of users.
+All ALOS-1 PALSAR data archived at ASF is now radiometrically terrain-corrected (RTC), making SAR data accessible to a broader community of users.

 The one-year project corrected SAR geometry and radiometry and made the data available in the GIS-friendly GeoTIFF format.
 Data included in the RTC project are Fine Beam and Polarimetric scenes in all global land areas except Antarctica, Greenland, Iceland, and northern Eurasia.

 See the ALOS-1 PALSAR RTC web page for more information and RTC resources.